Brunello/lms-feeder/README.md

 Fields  | Type | Description
 -------------|---|-------------
 id  | int | Unique id of the piece of content - URL /node/<id>
-uuid  | String | Universally Unique ID type  | String | Content Type
-title  | String | Title of the piece of content
+lid | int | Unique id of the piece of content from legecy site - for linking purposes uuid  | String | Universally Unique ID type  | String | Content Type title  | String | Title of the piece of content